hessian-group/awesome-hessian/README.md

 - http://sourceforge.net/projects/hessiankit  - HessianKit is an Objective C implementation of Hessian that targets Mac OS X 10.5 and the iPhone

-# Some suggestions
-* **1，** It seems that the codes hosted in several websites (sourceforge and googlecode) , and the version of code is too old .
-We can host the codes here and maintain continuously
-* **2，** Collect all repos about hessian and find the best code of every language
-* **3，** Some code has been found to have multiple versions, maintained independently, somewhat fragmented, considered merging, and developed together.
-* **4，** Establish a community of Hessian to unite all the developers and users of hessian.
-Including the original author, each language client author

-[《How about building a more open Hessian community? 》](https://groups.google.com/forum/#!topic/caucho-resin/-bE3dOiitao) , is initiated by [@wongoo](https://github.com/wongoo) and [@lovepoem](https://github.com/lovepoem)